dotnet/docs/docs/core/porting/upgrade-assistant-wcf.md

 # Upgrade a WCF Server-side Project to use CoreWCF on .NET 6

 > [!IMPORTANT]
-> This article was written before the release of the Upgrade Assistant extension for Visual Studio.
-The CLI version of the tool used in this article is out of date.
-The article will be updated after the Microsoft Build 2023 conference.
+> This article was written before the release of the Upgrade Assistant extension for Visual Studio and it uses the legacy CLI tool.
+For more information, see [Install the .NET Upgrade Assistant (legacy)](upgrade-assistant-install-legacy.md).

-The [.NET Upgrade Assistant](upgrade-assistant-overview.md) is a command-line tool that can assist with upgrading an existing WCF Server-side project on .NET Framework to use CoreWCF services on .NET 6.
+The .NET Upgrade Assistant is a command-line tool that can assist with upgrading an existing WCF Server-side project on .NET Framework to use CoreWCF services on .NET 6.
 This article provides:

 - Things to know before starting.
 - A demonstration of how to run the tool against a WCF Server-side project on .NET Framework.
 - Troubleshooting tips.

-For more information on how to install the tool, see [Overview of the .NET Upgrade Assistant](upgrade-assistant-overview.md).
+For more information on how to install the tool, see [Install the .NET Upgrade Assistant (legacy)](upgrade-assistant-install-legacy.md).

 ## Things to know before starting